Accessibility statement

 How we tested this service

-We decided which pages to test based on the most common tasks that GOV.UK Notify users need to complete.
+We originally decided which pages to test based on the most common tasks that GOV.UK Notify users need to complete.
 We also tested a sample of pages with common user interface components.
+Since then, we test any new features or substantial changes to the service.